CaioMori/proiot-desafio/README.md

 ## How to start React project

 Make sure you have Node.js installed on your computer.
 If you don't have it, you can download it from [here](https://nodejs.org/en/download/).
+Make sure you have npm installed on your computer.
+If you don't have it, you can download it from [here](https://www.npmjs.com/get-npm).
+Make sure you have yarn installed on your computer.
+If you don't have it, you can download it from [here](https://classic.yarnpkg.com/en/docs/install).

 ### 1. Go to the project folder